HSF/hsf.github.io/_gsocblogs/2022/blog_PODIO_SoumilBaldota.md

 - Vector Members
 - Relations

-This was added to CI of the repo by Thomas.
+The unit test suite covering the Julia code generation of the example datamodel was added to the test setup with the help of the mentors.
+This setup is also run in the CI workflows if a suitable Julia version is detected.